Stuartpkd/Tarraing/README.md

 &nbsp;

 ### Saved artwork
-The saved artwork feature allows users to curate a personal collection of their favorite posts, enabling them to revisit and appreciate chosen pieces conveniently from their profile.
+The saved artwork feature allows users to curate a personal collection of their favourite posts, enabling them to revisit and appreciate chosen pieces conveniently from their profile.
 \
 &nbsp;